yellows8/3ds_homemenuhax/README.md

 * The 10.6.0-X sysupdate [fixed](https://www.3dbrew.org/wiki/10.6.0-31) shufflehax.

 # Supported System Versions
-Every version starting with v9.0 is supported unless mentioned otherwise.
-The release-archive builds for shufflehax are only built for 10.2.0-X, 10.3.0-X, and 10.4.0-X(same builds for 10.5.0-X).
-The release-archive builds for sdiconhax only support 10.6.0-X(same builds for 10.6.0-X..11.0.0-X).
+As of July 24, 2016, system-versions 9.0.0-X..11.0.0-X are all supported.
+See also the above section.

 The initial release archive only supported USA, EUR, and JPN.
-KOR builds are included in the release-archive starting with v2.0.
 TWN and CHN aren't supported currently.
+KOR builds which are *actually* usable are included starting with v3.0, via sdiconhax for 9.6.0-X..11.0.0-X(the theme-data exploit KOR builds were removed since themes aren't actually usable with KOR).

 # Building
 See Building.md.